 PVA Majors RAP Seminar

-Read what Clair Cangialosi Fall 2019 instructor said about this one-credit seminar:
+Read what Marie Comuzzo, Fall 2020 instructor said about this one-credit seminar:

-In this seminar, we will discuss the many issues that face the quickly changing environment of the visual and performing arts.
-As artists, we must collaborate and find creative solutions to the problems encompassing our paths in life.
+In this seminar, we will discuss how to thrive in the ever changing working and social landscape of the visual and performing arts.
 We will cover topics such as:

 During Summer NSO, academic advisors will work with students to choose all the other courses based on the individual's major.